inpsyde/composer-asset-compiler/README.md

 ### Cleanup of `node_modules`

-The `node_modules` folder is where javascript package manager place the files for the dependencies.
+The `node_modules` folder is where javascript package managers place the files for the dependencies.

 It is "infamous" for being very heavy in size.
-When using asset compiler, all processed packages that are located in root package vendor folder will have own `node_modules` folder, accounting in total for several, maybe dozen of gigabytes.
+When using asset compiler, all processed packages will have own `node_modules` folder accounting in total for several, sometimes dozen, hopefully not hundreds of gigabytes.

-In some situation, the same system can contain several version of the complete built system (e. g. when using deployments with support to immediate rollback to previous version) so the space required to host all these `node_modules` folder can be very expensive for something that is useless after the assets are built.
+In some situations, the same system can contain several versions of the complete built system (e. g. when using deployments with support to immediate rollback to previous version) so the space required to host all these `node_modules` folder can be very expensive for something that is useless after the assets are built.

 For this reason, by default, after a package is processed, the compiler deletes the `node_modules` folder.

 There are two exceptions:

-- if the `node_modules` folder was there _before_ the asset compiler started its work for the package, it was probably *manually* created on purpose, so the compiler keeps it
+- if the `node_modules` folder was there _before_ the asset compiler started its work for the package, it was probably *manually* created on purpose by a developer, so the compiler keeps it
-- if the package is symlinked very likely the current system is a development environment that is using a [Composer `path` repository](https://getcomposer.org/doc/05-repositories.md#path), or [Composer Studio](https://github.com/franzliedke/studio), or other similar strategies, which means the `node_modules` is probably being used during the development of such packages.
+- if the package is symlinked, very likely the current system is a development environment that is using a [Composer `path` repository](https://getcomposer.org/doc/05-repositories.md#path), or [Composer Studio](https://github.com/franzliedke/studio), or other similar strategies, which means the `node_modules` is probably being used during the development of such packages.
 This is why the compiler ignore the  `node_modules` folder found inside packages that are symlinked.

 However, this is just the default behavior.

 The configuration **`wipe-node-modules`**  can be used to change this behavior.

-Specifically, the deletion of `node_modules` can be avoided in all cases, by setting its value to `false` or can be forced in all cases by setting it to `"force"`.
+Specifically, the deletion of `node_modules` can be always avoided by setting its value to `false`, or can be forced by setting it to `"force" ` (`node_modules` for symlinked packages will still ignored, even with `false`).

 The other allowed value is `true` and that equals the default.

 It worth noting that `wipe-node-modules` is one of those settings that can be set by environment, and considering that deleting `node_modules` might be both time-consuming and "invasive" having the possibility to set it per environment is very important.